-2 Campbell Scientific offers terminal input modules to facilitate this measurement.
+$^{^{\}rm 2}$ Campbell Scientific offers terminal input modules to facilitate this measurement.

 Offset voltage compensation applies to bridge measurements.
-In addition to RevDiff and MeasOff parameters discussed in Minimizing offset voltages (p.
-165), CRBasic bridge measurement instructions include the RevEx parameter that provides the option to program a second set of measurements with the excitation polarity reversed.
-Much of the offset error inherent in bridge measurements is canceled out by setting RevDiff, RevEx, and MeasOff to True.
+RevDiff and MeasOff parameters are discussed in Minimizing offset voltages (p.
+163).
+Much of the offset error inherent in bridge measurements is canceled out by setting RevDiff and MeasOff to True.